PhatDos/SHUB/task2/README.md

 - React for UI development
 - Formik for form state management and handling
 - Yup for schema-based form validation
-- CSS (App.css) for styling and error highlighting
+- App.css for styling and error highlighting

 ## File structure